How AI Can Improve Your Life in 2026: Part 16 – Get AI to Explain Complex Topics Simply

 Real Topics AI Can Explain Simply

-Here are some areas where people commonly use AI to explain complex topics in simpler terms:
+Here are some areas where people commonly use AI to explain complex topics in simpler terms.

 Personal finance.
 How compound interest actually works.
 What a 401(k) match means.
 Why refinancing a mortgage might (or might not) save you money.
 The difference between a Roth and traditional IRA.